 ** preparing package for lazy loading

 ** testing if installed package can be loaded

 * DONE (vioplot)

-These are the messages of the installation itself, the source code, the help, some tests, and finally a message that everything went well and the package was succesfully installed.
+These are the messages of the installation itself, the source code, the help, some tests, and finally, a message that everything went well and the package was successfully installed.
 Depending on what platform you are, these messages can differ.

 The downloaded source packages are in

 The last piece of information is telling you where the original files from the package are located.
 They are not necessary for the use of the package, so they are usually copied to a temporary folder location.

 Finally, to install more than a package at a time, just write them as a character vector in the first argument of the

 Remember that CRAN is a network of servers (each of them called a “mirror”), so you can specify which one you would like to use.
 If you are using R through the RGui interface, you can do it by selecting it from the list which appears just after you use the